Dopamine is best known as a “feel-good” neurotransmitter that helps you maintain a sense of well-being.

 While levels decrease naturally with age, it’s not normal for dopamine levels to drop so low that your brain slowly withers and decays.

-You see, dopamine decreases are largely caused by a boost in the activity of monoamine oxidase B, or MAO-B, an enzyme which breaks down dopamine.
+You see, dopamine decreases are largely caused by a boost in the activity of monoamine oxidase B, or MAO-B, an enzyme that breaks down dopamine.

-Most neurologists will tell you increased MAO-B activity is a direct result of aging.2
+Most neurologists will tell you that increased MAO-B activity is a direct result of aging.2

 But that’s only partially true.

 A breakthrough study revealed a direct link between pesticides and a dramatic decrease in dopamine levels.
-Further studies connected increased MOA-B activity into that equation.4
+Further studies connected increased MOA-B activity to that equation.4

 Parkinson’s drugs are designed to inhibit MAO-B activity and increase dopamine levels.

 But you can do this naturally – with scientifically backed methods that protect your brain.

 In two separate studies, researchers concluded an extract of Phellodendron amurense is one of the most potent inhibitors of MAO-B.